 When your child reaches toddler age, around 2, they will start to master language.
 Most babies will have a large vocabulary at 2-years-old, and they are able to string together words to express their needs and ideas.
 Your child has been learning words and sentences and sounds through listening to back and forth conversations since they were born.

 Let’s go over expectations and things you can do to help encourage your toddler’s speech development.

 – Your toddler will probably start speaking in complete sentences from 24-30 months of age.

 – They will be understood more by strangers from 26-36 months.

 – They will start to use pronouns (I, you, we, they) and some plurals by 26-36 months.

 – And they will understand most of what adults say when they are about 3-years-old.

 Talking can be a frustrating thing for toddlers.
-They will have so many ideas and things they want to express, but just can’t get the words out.
+They will have so many ideas and things they want to express but just can’t get the words out.
 If you give your toddler time, they will be able to get there eventually.
-Trying and making mistakes are important when learning.
+Trying and making mistakes is important when learning.

 Toddlers respond best to positive encouragement and interest, rather than being corrected or made fun of, so avoid correcting your toddler’s mistakes too often.
 This can discourage them.